Links to bible study, personal development and parenting resources

 Learn the truth about exploitation of minors and trafficking

-Our team at Hope Harbor has a passion for providing valuable resources that will renew minds, restore relationships and further the kingdom of God.
+Hope Harbor has a passion for providing valuable resources that will renew minds, restore relationships and further the kingdom of God.

 One way we can do this is through classes and presentations offered to the community at large.
 Our leadership and house staff love to share the Hope Harbor vision to groups of any size and can tailor each session to your particular audience.
 Whether it's a church or small group setting, a public school assembly, a business luncheon, or keynote at a conference, we are committed to equipping teens, empowering parents and serving those in need through the hope of God's promises.